There are three main learning styles: visual, auditory, and kinesthetic.

 - What also helps is reading aloud your summarized notes.
 Get used to recording yourself and listening to your own voice.

-If you are a kinesthetic (tactile) learner, you will remember things you’d experienced while using all your senses, such as touch, hearing, sight, etc.
+If you are a kinesthetic (tactile) learner, you will remember things you’ve experienced while using all your senses, such as touch, hearing, sight, etc.

 Typically, kinesthetic learners will benefit from the following techniques: